dineshmohan24102004/19CS403_JAVA/Module-09/DAY-3/README.md

 ## ALGORITHM :
-1. The user enters a string (data) and an integer (skipnumber) indicating the number of characters to skip.
-2. The original string is displayed for reference.
-3. A StringReader object, input, is created to read from data.
-4. The program skips the specified number of characters (skipnumber) in the string.
-5. It reads and displays the remaining characters one by one until the end of the string.
-6. Any exceptions are caught, and stack trace information is generated if an error occurs.
+1.Start the program.

+2.Create a byte array with some predefined values.

+3.Initialize a ByteArrayInputStream object using the byte array.

+4.Print a message indicating the start of the byte reading process.

+5.Use a for loop to read each byte from the input stream:

+6.Call read() to get the next byte.

+7.Print the byte value.

+8.Close the ByteArrayInputStream.

+9.Handle any exceptions using a try-catch block.

+10.End the program.

 ## PROGRAM:
  ```
 /*
 Program to implement a String Reader using Java
-Developed by:
+Developed by: Dinesh M
-RegisterNumber:
+RegisterNumber: 212222040039

+import java.io.StringReader;
+import java.util.*;
+public class StringReaderExample {
+    public static void main(String[] args) throws Exception
+    {
+        Scanner sc=new Scanner(System.in);
+        String srg = sc.nextLine();
+        StringReader reader = new StringReader(srg);
+        int k=0;
+            while((k=reader.read())!=-1){
+                System.out.print((char)k);
+            }
+        }
+}
 */
 ```

-## Sourcecode.java: